tobiasoh/CoxBVS-SL/README.md

-# CoxBVS-SL
-# Cox model with Bayesian Variable Selection and Structure Learning (CoxBVS-SL)
+# Cox model with Bayesian Variable Selection

-R source code and data associated with the publication *Madjar K, Zucknick M, Ickstadt K, and Rahnenführer J (2020): Combining heterogeneous subgroups with graph-structured variable selection priors for Cox regression. arXiv: 2004.07542*.
+This code is based on the R source code and data associated with the publication *Madjar K, Zucknick M, Ickstadt K, and Rahnenführer J (2020): Combining heterogeneous subgroups with graph-structured variable selection priors for Cox regression. arXiv: 2004.07542*.

-Our method is focused on the situation of predefined, possibly heterogenous subgroups of patients with available survival endpoint and continuous molecular measurements such as gene expression data, with the aim of obtaining a separate risk prediction model for each subgroup.
+This method is focused on the situation of predefined, possibly heterogenous subgroups of patients with available survival endpoint and continuous molecular measurements such as gene expression data, with the aim of obtaining a separate risk prediction model for each subgroup.
 For this purpose, we propose a Cox regression model with a graph-structured variable selection prior that incorporates information on the relationships among the covariates and encourages the joint selection of linked variables.
 These links correspond to variables either being conditionally dependent within each subgroup (e.g. functional or regulatory pathways) or being simultaneously prognostic across different subgroups.